flyteorg/flyte/docs/source/gen/flytectl_get_launchplan.rst

       --filter.asc                     Specifies the sorting order.
 By default flytectl sort result in descending order --filter.field-selector string   Specifies the Field selector
       --filter.limit int32             Specifies the limit (default 100)
-      --filter.sort-by string          Specifies which field to sort results  (default "created_at") -h, --help                           help for launchplan
+      --filter.sort-by string          Specifies which field to sort result by -h, --help                           help for launchplan
       --latest                         flag to indicate to fetch the latest version, version flag will be ignored in this case
       --version string                 version of the launchplan to be fetched.